AdrianD97/login-app/docker/README.md

 docker compose up -d
 ```

-- open http://localhost to acess the app
+- wait until all containers are running and then open http://localhost to acess the app

 ## Application print screens